Jirka-Mayer/BachelorThesis/thesis-text.md

 Combining duration information and pitch information into a single token actually ends up being a reasonable solution.
 That is because the concept of note duration can be extended to a concept of symbol type in general.
 This is because not only notes have pitches.

 The set of pitches we can choose from greatly impacts the vocabulary size.
 This is not a major issue, because the vocabulary size will still remain relatively small.
-Currently the vocabulary has around 550 tokens.
+Currently, the vocabulary has around 550 tokens.
 The pitch range we choose spans from `-12` to `12` - that is from the fourth ledger line below the staff to the fourth ledger line above the staff.

 The pitch encoding is built such that it would be easy to understand for a non-musician.
-In western music notation, pitch of a note is represented by the vertical position of that note on the staff.
-An empty staff is composed of 5 stafflines.
-Mashcima encoding sets the middle staffline position to be zero.
+In western music notation, the pitch of a note is represented by the vertical position of that note on the staff.
+An empty staff is composed of 5 staff lines.
+Mashcima encoding sets the middle staff line position to be zero.
 Going up, the first space is pitch `1` and the first line is pitch `2`.
 Going down, the first space is pitch `-1` and the first line is pitch `-2`.

     image of rising half notes engraved using Mashcima with the corresponding tokens

 This pitch encoding has the advantage of being vertically symmetric, which speeds up the manual annotation process.
-First ledger line above the staff is pitch `6`, and the first ledger line below is pitch `-6`.
-Second property this system has is that pitches placed on lines are even and pitches placed in spaces are odd.
+The first ledger line above the staff is pitch `6`, and the first ledger line below is pitch `-6`.
+The second property this system has is that pitches placed on lines are even and pitches placed in spaces are odd.

 ### Rests and barlines